emiltj/cds-visual-exam/README.md

 ### Retrieving the data

 The data is not contained within this repository, considering the sheer size of the data.
-Using the provided bash script ```data_download.sh``` that I have created, the data will be downloaded from a Google Drive folder and automatically placed within the respective assignment folders.
+Using the provided bash script ```data_download.sh``` that I have created, the data will be downloaded from a Google Drive folder and automatically placed within the respective assignment directories.

 ```bash
 bash data_download.sh
 ```

+After cloning the repo, creating the virutal environment and retrieving the data you should be ready to go.
+Move to the assignment folders and read the README's for further instructions.

 <!-- REPOSITORY STRUCTURE -->
 ## Repository structure